zaufi/paludis-hooks/README.md

         <rm cd="/usr/share/locale/" dst="*/LC_MESSAGES/*.mo" />
     </package>

-Because manipulations (delete `*.mo` files) will be done *before* install, all that files even won't be counted by package manager.
-And I'm not telling about that you don't need to run smth periodically (or via cron) -- all your packages will be already clean w/o any external tools :)
+Because manipulations (delete `*.mo` files) will be done **before** install, all that files even won't be counted by package manager.
+And I'm not telling about that you don't need to run any tool periodically (or via cron) -- all your packages will be already clean w/o any manual actions :)

 TODO
 ====